elevate0123/CSE/IGNOU MSO/SY/SY MSOE 04 Urban Sociology.md

 *   **Role of Media in Governance:** A specific, contemporary aspect of urban governance.
 *   **Globalization & Occupational Changes:** The impact of globalization on the urban economy.

-This revised and verified plan is now our definitive roadmap.
-It is robust, strategically sound, and directly aligned with the patterns observed in the PYQs.

-We are now ready to proceed to Part 2.
-I will create the first sample note on our top-priority Tier 1 theme: **"The Chicago School and the Ecological Approach."**

 ---
----

-Of course.
-We will now begin creating the study notes, starting with our highest-priority Tier 1 theme.

-Here is the comprehensive note on the Chicago School, crafted using our finalized "Note 2.0" model.
-It is designed to be a complete, high-scoring answer for any question on the ecological approach or the Concentric Zone Theory.

 ---